gvisoc/gvisoc.github.io/_posts/2020-12-01-Privacy-and-Anonymity.markdown

   - "privacy"
 excerpt_separator: <!--more-->
 ---
 Often confused, anonymity and privacy are undoubtedly different things.
-They can be combined, for them to act together for your benefit, but they are rather idependent.
+They can be combined, for them to act together for your benefit, but they are rather independent.
 As such, we should never criticise privacy activists for things such as speaking or acting under their true name.

 <!--more-->